-Crude Oil, Natural Gas, and Petroleum Products
+2.2 Crude Oil, Natural Gas and Petroleum Products

-Transportation tops in oil consumption (54.28 MTOE) followed by industrial (28.8 MTOE) and domestic (24.89 MW) sectors.
+Transportation tops in oil consumption (54.28 MTOE) followed by industrial (28.8 MTOE) and domestic (24.89 MTOE) sectors.
 Figure 4 gives the sector-wise consumption of crude oil in the country (2012-13).
 India is blessed with very few oil resources which are located in Mumbai High, Bay of Bengal, and Rajasthan which are being monitored by the Oil and Natural Gas Corporation (ONGC).

 The total oil production in India has marginally increased from 33 million tonnes (1990-91) to about 37.7 million tonnes (2013-14).
 Consumption of oil has increased multiple times with industrialization and revolution in transportation system, leading to a radical escalation in oil imports.
 Imports of crude oil increased from 20.7 million tonnes (1990-91) to 189 million tonnes (2013-14).
-Figure 5 illustrates the temporal changes in crude

-Figure 3: Temporal change in coal production, imports, and sector-wise consumption oil production and imports (MoPNG, GoI 2013a).
-Drastic changes occurred in imports during the end of last century, emphasizing the need for energy conservation, demand-side management, and renewable energy-based capacity addition, in order to minimize the dependency on other countries.
+Figure 5 illustrates the temporal changes in crude oil production and imports (MoPNG 2013).
+Drastic change in imports occurred during the end of last century, emphasizing the need for energy conservation, demand side management, and renewable energy-based capacity addition, in order to minimize the dependency on other countries.

-Sector-wise crude oil consumption

-Figure 4: Sector-wise crude oil consumption (MTOE) in India
+Fig. 4 Sector-wise crude oil consumption (MTOE) in India